Problems paying your rent

 How can you help me clear my rent arrears?

-If you get behind with your rent your supported housing officer will be happy to work with you to stop things getting worse.
+If you get behind with your rent your supported living housing officer will be happy to work with you to stop things getting worse.

 Please talk to them as soon as possible so that you can plan to pay back what you owe.